darylkangjh/Project-4/README.md

 | 27   | Add to cart                                                                                | Items added to cart from services and assets will be totalled up as per items                                                                                      | As expected |
 | 28   | Checkout                                                                                   | Upon checkout and redirect to stripe, payment made in test mode should reflect a successful webhook on stripe                                                      | As expected |

+## Methods used programming
+1. Use of a environment file (.env) to store sensitive information together with a GitIgnore file to prevent pushing said information to github.
+2. GitHub was use for source control of code.
+3. Heroku was chosen to deploy the project.

+## Features left to implement
+1. A discount field to be added so that we can create vouchers for ease of application to the product.
+Discount field is already a model within the application.
+Next step is to integrate the discount field to the code.
+2. A static portfolio page displaying videos of the work done.
+This page will be a brochure for clients who would like to find out more about what we do.

 ## Technologies Used
 1. HTML, CSS & Javascript
 2. Bootstrap